kojix2/ruby-igv/README.md

 ### docs

-See [docs](https://rubydoc.info/gems/ruby-igv/IGV).
-Not all commands are implemented in Ruby.
+See [yard docs](https://rubydoc.info/gems/ruby-igv/IGV).
+Commonly used IGV batch commands can be called from Ruby methods of the same name.
+However, not all IGV batch commands are implemented in Ruby.
+Use the `send` method described below.

 ### send